BawdyAnarchist/quBSD/Future_Development.md

 	- Unprivileged user on host will pass jails SSH commands via Control Jail
 	- Control jail pf will block all, except port 22 between host and jails

-NICVM - Linux VM so that it can use all the wireless protocols.
+NICVM - Linux VM (probably alpine) so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

 Take another hack at the recording device problems